Drew Barrymore: Teenage stardom (1986–1997)

-1990s

 Barrymore's rebelliousness played itself out on screen and in print.
-She forged an image as a manipulative teenage seductress, beginning with Poison Ivy, which was a box office failure, but was popular on video and cable.
+She played a poor teenage girl in Poison Ivy, which was a box-office bomb, but was popular on video and cable.
 Her character "Ivy" was ranked at #6 on the list of the top 26 "bad girls" of all time by Entertainment Weekly.
-Barrymore was seventeen when she posed nude with her then-fiancé, actor Jamie Walters, for the cover of the July issue of Interview magazine; she also appeared nude in pictures inside the issue.
+Barrymore was 17 when she posed nude with her then-fiancé, actor Jamie Walters, for the cover of the July issue of Interview magazine; she also appeared nude in pictures inside the issue.

 In Guncrazy, Barrymore played a teenager who kills her abusive stepfather.
 Variety remarked that she "pulls off impressively" her character, and Barrymore was nominated for the Golden Globe Award for Best Actress in a Miniseries or Television Film.
-Barrymore played the younger sister of a murdered ballerina in No Place to Hide and a writer followed by what is apparently her evil twin in Doppelganger.
+She played the younger sister of a murdered ballerina in No Place to Hide and a writer followed by what is apparently her evil twin in Doppelganger.
 Both films were panned by critics and failed to find an audience.
 She appeared in the western film Bad Girls, which follows four former prostitutes on the run following a justifiable homicide and prison escape.
 Roger Ebert, in his review for the film, wrote for Chicago Sun-Times: "What a good idea, to make a Western about four tough women.
 And what a sad movie."

 Barrymore posed nude for the January 1995 issue of Playboy.
-Director Steven Spielberg, who is also her godfather, gave her a quilt for her 20th birthday with a note that read, "Cover yourself up."
-Enclosed were copies of her Playboy pictures; the pictures had been altered by his art department so that she appeared fully clothed.
+Soon after, her godfather Steven Spielberg gave her a quilt for her 20th birthday with a note that read, "Cover yourself up."
+Enclosed in the quilt were copies of her Playboy pictures which had been altered by Spielberg's art department so that she appeared fully clothed.
+Barrymore later said that she would not let her own child make the same choice she did.

-While appearing on the Late Show with David Letterman, Barrymore climbed onto the desk, flashed her breasts to David Letterman and gave him a kiss on the cheek as a birthday present.
+While appearing on the Late Show with David Letterman, Barrymore climbed onto the desk, flashed her breasts to David Letterman and gave him a kiss on the cheek as a birthday gift.
 She modeled in a series of Guess? jeans ads during this time.
+In the late 1990s, Barrymore re-established her image and continued to be a highly bankable star.

-In Boys on the Side, Barrymore played a pregnant girl who attempts to escape from her abusive boyfriend.
-The film went little-seen in theaters but was positively received by critics.
+In Boys on the Side, Barrymore played a pregnant girl attempting to escape from her abusive boyfriend.
+It was a box office success and was positively received by critics.
 In the superhero film Batman Forever, she played one of the two female assistants for Two-Face (Tommy Lee Jones).

-Barrymore made a brief but notable appearance in Wes Craven's slasher film Scream.
+Barrymore had a small role in Wes Craven's slasher film Scream (1996).
 She read the film's script and was interested in being involved, approaching the production team herself to request a role.
 The producers were quick to take advantage of her unexpected interest and signed her to play the lead role of Sidney Prescott.
-However, after unexpected commitments, Barrymore played Casey Becker in a minor role, and Neve Campbell took the leading role.
+However, after unexpected commitments, Barrymore played Casey Becker in a minor role and Neve Campbell took the leading one.
 Scream was released to critical acclaim and made $173 million worldwide.
-During the 1990s, Barrymore re-established her image and continued to be a highly bankable star.
+She was nominated for the Saturn Award for Best Supporting Actress.